-DEC environmental educators or trained volunteers will lead your group on an outdoor exploration of nature.
+Environmental educators or trained volunteers will lead your group on an outdoor exploration of nature.
 These programs are conducted outdoors, last about 1 ½ hours, and are offered year-round for all ages (unless otherwise noted).
-Please plan on about a two-hour time frame for your visit to Reinstein Woods, to allow time for arrival, dividing into smaller groups and using the restrooms.

 Exploring the Outdoors (For grades preK-1)

 A close-up look at nature, emphasizing the development of exploration skills and wonder at the mysteries in the outdoors.

 An introduction to some New York State wildlife and their habitats.